How to Win 2048: The Complete Strategy Guide (Tips & Tricks)

 - Moving in all directions.
 The fastest way to lose.
 It scatters big tiles into the middle where they can never merge.

 - Breaking the corner.
-Using your “avoid” direction out of impatience drags your biggest tile inward and undoes your whole structure.
+Using your “avoid” direction out of impatience drags your biggest tile inward and undoes your whole structure in one move.

 - Filling the board chasing small merges.
 Merging two 2s when you did not need to can cost you the empty cell that would have saved you three moves later.